missrichy-code/AZURE-VIRTUAL-NETWORK-AND-SUBNETS/README.md

     </style>
 </head>
 <body>
-    <h1>How to Create Azure Virtual Network and Subnet Documentation in Your GitHub Repository</h1>
+    <h1>How to Create Azure Virtual Network and Subnet </h1>
     <p>
-        Follow these steps to add Azure Virtual Network and Subnet documentation to your GitHub repository:
+        Follow these steps to add Azure Virtual Network and Subnet:
     </p>
     <ol>
         <li>